tkarabela/pysubs2/docs/api-reference.rst

 ``pysubs2.formats`` --- subtitle format implementations
 -------------------------------------------------------

-.. note:: This submodule contains pysubs2 internals.
+.. note:: This subpackage contains pysubs2 internals.
 It's mostly of interest if you're looking to implement
           a subtitle format not supported by the library.
 In that case, have a look at :class:`pysubs2.formats.FormatBase`.

-.. autofunction:: pysubs2.substation.parse_tags
+.. autofunction:: pysubs2.formats.substation.parse_tags

 .. automodule:: pysubs2.formats
    :members: